Rooben-s/Kuber/README.md

 # Kuber
- Welcome page for a cloud hosting platform
+ Welcome page for a cloud hosting platform using Materialize CSS